G093-RIYAD/JavaFileZipper/README.md

+# 📦 JavaFileZipper

+A simple Java utility that allows users to compress (zip) files using a clean and modular code structure.
+This project is ideal for understanding file handling and compression in Java.

+---

-## Getting Started
+## 🚀 Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to the **JavaFileZipper** project!
+This guide will help you set up and run Java code in **Visual Studio Code**.

+---

-## Folder Structure
+## 📁 Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
-# JavaFileZipper
+Your workspace contains the following structure: